This is a story about our tour clients, Andrea and Monica, a mother-daughter duo.

 Bianca Gignac, Founder, Travel Beautifully Media Inc.

 P.S.
 Do you know a mom who could use a re-set?
 Could you share this story with them?
-It’ll show her you love and admire her.
-Encouragement can be EVERYTHING at certain points of life, and I want positivity to spread.
+It’s a little love and I-see-you admiration you can send her way.
+Encouragement can be EVERYTHING at certain points in life, and it’s always nice to spread a bit of positivity around.